-Title: Implementing communication systems for the projects in the workplace Unit Number: M/650/0887 Learning outcome The learner will be a Assessment criteria The learner can: communication systems for projects.
-1.1 Implement and record the organisational and communication systems for the project for four of the following: site management site or head office interface contract administration health, safety, welfare, wellbeing and environment project team sharing of project data contractors and sub-contractors the client, customer or their representative.
-1.2 Describe how to implement organisational and communication systems for the project in relation to: site management site or head office interface contract administration health, safety, welfare, wellbeing and environment project team sharing of project data contractors and sub-contractors the client, customer or their representative.
-2 Maintain methods of communication, reporting, recording and retrieving information between stakeholders, that may have an interest, appropriate to the needs of the project 2.1 Maintain communication systems by confirming the methods of communication, reporting, recording and retrieving information with at least three of the following stakeholders: the client, customer or their representative consultants contractors sub-contractors third parties public utilities emergency services visitors statutory authorities.
-2.2 Explain how to maintain oral, written, graphic and electronic methods of communication between the following stakeholders: the client, customer or their representative consultants contractors sub-contractors third parties public utilities emergency services visitors statutory authorities.
+Title: Implementing communication systems for the projects in the workplace Unit Number: M/650/0887

+Unit Number: M/650/0887 Learning outcomes The learner will be able to: Assessment criteria The learner can: Implement organisational communication systems for projects.
+1.1 Implement and record the organisational and communication systems for the project for four of the following: - site management - site or head office interface - contract administration - health, safety, welfare, wellbeing and environment - project team - sharing of project data - contractors and sub-contractors - the client, customer or their representative.
+1.2 Describe how to implement organisational and communication systems for the project in relation to: - site management - site or head office interface - contract administration - health, safety, welfare, wellbeing and environment - project team - sharing of project data - contractors and sub-contractors - the client, customer or their representative.
+2 Maintain methods of communication, reporting, recording and retrieving information between stakeholders, that may have an interest, appropriate to the needs of the project 2.1 Maintain communication systems by confirming the methods of communication, reporting, recording and retrieving information with at least three of the following stakeholders: - the client, customer or their representative - consultants - contractors - sub-contractors - third parties - public utilities - emergency services - visitors - statutory authorities.
+2.2 Explain how to maintain oral, written, graphic and electronic methods of communication between the following stakeholders: - the client, customer or their representative - consultants - contractors - sub-contractors - third parties - public utilities - emergency services - visitors - statutory authorities.

-Learning outcomes The learner will be able to: Assessment criteria The learner can: 2.3 Describe how to report, record and retrieve oral, written, graphic and electronic communication information in accordance with organisational requirements.
-2.4 Give reasons why methods of oral, written, graphic and electronic communication between stakeholders needs to be maintained.
-3 Investigate evidence of procedural change to communication methods implementing the actions taken.
-3.1 Identify, investigate and record evidence of procedural change in at least two of the following communication methods: oral written graphic electronic 3.2 Record the actions taken following the identification and investigation of procedural changes 3.3 Explain how to confirm procedural changes made through oral, written, graphic and electronic communication.
+Learning outcomes Assessment criteria The The learner will be able to: The learner can: 2.3 Describe how to report, record and retrieve oral, written, graphic and electronic communication information in accordance with organisational requirements.
+2.4 Give reasons why methods of oral, written, graphic and electronic communication between stakeholders needs to be maintained. procedural change to communication methods 3.1 Identify, investigate and record evidence of procedural change in at least two of the following communication methods: implementing the actions taken. oralwrittengraphicelectronic 3.2 Record the actions taken following the identification and investigation of procedural changes 3.3 Explain how to confirm procedural changes made through oral, written, graphic and electronic communication.
 4 Implement organisational systems to record and provide feedback.
 4.1 Implement an organisational system that allows feedback to be provided and recorded.
 4.2 Explain methods on how to collect feedback on oral, written, graphic and electronic communication systems.
 4.3 Describe how to use feedback to identify ways of improving oral, written, graphic and electronic communication.